Level 2 Management Skills

 - Inspire and Admire

-One of the biggest mistake a manager can make is to ignore their employees.
+One of the biggest mistakes a manager can make is to ignore their employees.
 The same attention you paid to their work assignments, to their satisfaction levels, to their sense of being part of a great team needs to continue for as long as they are in your group.
 As soon as you start to slack off, their satisfaction and motivation decreases and you lose them.

 - How to Innovate in Business